sophiestrausberg/Visually-Similar-Professionally-Designed-Rooms/README.md

 **Room Type Filering + Style Cosine Similarity:**
-<i>Query images from the blog_figures folder were passed through the Room Type and Style CNNs, cosine similarity was computed on the relevant embeddings, and the top results were visualized using Matplotlib.
-See code source here.</i>
+<i>Query images from the blog_figures folder were passed through the Room Type and Style CNNs, cosine similarity was computed on the relevant embeddings, and the top results were visualized using Matplotlib.</i>

 **Color histogram:**
-<i>Query images from the blog_figures folder were compared to dataset images using RGB color histograms, ranked by correlation similarity, and the top results were visualized using Matplotlib.
-See code source here.</i>
+<i>Query images from the blog_figures folder were compared to dataset images using RGB color histograms, ranked by correlation similarity, and the top results were visualized using Matplotlib.</i>
 <br><br>